hawkins/groupme-at-all/README.md

 Once configured, you can run the bot with `./bin/hubot -a groupme`.

 You should now be able to open the GroupMe room you've chosen and tag everyone in the group by mentioning @all!

+## For more help

+Since this is one of my most popular repos, I wrote a [blog post](https://hawkins.github.io/2016/10/11/groupme-at-all/) on configuring and extending this project.
+Please check this out if you have trouble!
+Finally, I'm always happy to help you with any other troubles that may come up.
+Please either [open a new issue](https://github.com/hawkins/groupme-at-all/issues/new) or [send me an email :)](mailto:hawkinswritescode@gmail.com)